More Than Meets the Eye: How Surviving Colon Cancer Transformed Marielle Santos McLeod’s Advocacy Work

 During her time as a medical interpreter, she learned about the challenges of being a Spanish-speaking patient.

-She flipped the script, using the language to advocate for patients.
+She flipped the script, using the language to support patients.

 “I became known as the feisty interpreter because I would talk back and I would be like, ‘This is not right.’
 I was there to do a job, but also my job is to make sure that my patients are treated well,” Santos McLeod explained.

-In her time in the role, Santos McLeod built strong relationships with her patients, giving her space to advocate for their needs.
+In her time in the role, Santos McLeod built strong relationships with her patients, giving her space to support their needs.

 Courtesy of Marielle Santos McLeod